Digby (provincial electoral district)

 Digby was a provincial electoral district in Nova Scotia, Canada, that elected one member of the Nova Scotia House of Assembly.
 It existed from 1867 to 1993.
+In 1993, it was dissolved into Digby-Annapolis.

 From 1867 to 1949, the district included all of Digby County.
 After 1949, the Municipality of Clare received its own electoral district.
 From 1949 to 1993, the district included the town of Digby and the Municipality of Digby.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: